OpenEnergyDashboard/DesignDocs/postgresQueryOptimization/postgresQueryOptimization.md

 LOAD 'auto_explain'; SET auto_explain.log_min_duration = 0; SET auto_explain.log_analyze = true; SET auto_explain.log_nested_statements = true;
 ```

-Run this in the shell prior to using PostgresSQL command ANALYZE EXPLAIN.
-It allows for explains from inside the function to show up in PostgreSQL logs.
+Run this in the shell prior to using EXPLAIN ANALYZE.
+It allows you to view details of nested functions in PostgreSQL logs.

 ### Query:
 ```sql